weblidity/skelo/README.md

 Robust error handling is crucial for any command-line tool.
 Here's how skelo-cli should handle errors to provide a good user experience:

-### Outline File Errors:
+### Outline File Errors

-* Schema Validation Errors: If an outline file fails schema validation, skelo-cli should:
+- Schema Validation Errors: If an outline file fails schema validation, skelo-cli should:
-  * Report the filename and line number of the error.
+  - Report the filename and line number of the error.
 This pinpoints the exact location of the problem.
-  * Describe the specific schema violation.
+  - Describe the specific schema violation.
 For example, "Missing required property 'id'" or "Invalid type for property 'label', expected string, got number".
-  * Halt execution.
+  - Halt execution.
 Don't proceed with generating files if the outline is invalid.
 This prevents the creation of incorrect documentation.
-* Parsing Errors: If there's a problem parsing the YAML in an outline file (e.g., invalid syntax), skelo-cli should:
+- Parsing Errors: If there's a problem parsing the YAML in an outline file (e.g., invalid syntax), skelo-cli should:
-  * Report the parsing error's filename and line number (or character position).
+  - Report the parsing error's filename and line number (or character position).
-  * Provide a clear error message explaining the syntax issue.
+  - Provide a clear error message explaining the syntax issue.
 For example, "Unexpected token '}'".
-  * Halt execution.
+  - Halt execution.
 Similar to schema validation errors, parsing errors should stop the generation process.
-* File System Errors: If skelo-cli can't access an outline file (e.g., the file doesn't exist or there are permissions issues), it should:
+- File System Errors: If skelo-cli can't access an outline file (e.g., the file doesn't exist or there are permissions issues), it should:
-  * Report the filename and the specific error encountered.
+  - Report the filename and the specific error encountered.
 For example, "File not found" or "Permission denied".
-  * Halt execution.
+  - Halt execution.
 Don't attempt to continue if essential files are inaccessible.

-### Templating Errors:
+### Templating Errors

-* **Missing Templates:** If a specified template file is not found, skelo-cli should:
+- **Missing Templates:** If a specified template file is not found, skelo-cli should:
-  * **Report the name of the missing template file.** Clearly indicate which template is causing the issue.
+  - **Report the name of the missing template file.** Clearly indicate which template is causing the issue.
-  * **Halt execution.** Don't attempt to generate files without a valid template.
+  - **Halt execution.** Don't attempt to generate files without a valid template.
-* **Template Compilation Errors:** If there's an error compiling a Handlebars template (e.g., invalid syntax in the template), skelo-cli should:
+- **Template Compilation Errors:** If there's an error compiling a Handlebars template (e.g., invalid syntax in the template), skelo-cli should:
-  * **Report the filename and line number of the error within the template file.** Help users debug their custom templates.
+  - **Report the filename and line number of the error within the template file.** Help users debug their custom templates.
-  * **Provide a descriptive error message explaining the compilation problem.**
+  - **Provide a descriptive error message explaining the compilation problem.**
-  * **Halt execution.** Prevent the generation of potentially malformed files.
+  - **Halt execution.** Prevent the generation of potentially malformed files.
-* **Runtime Errors:** If an error occurs during template rendering (e.g., trying to access a non-existent variable), skelo-cli should:
+- **Runtime Errors:** If an error occurs during template rendering (e.g., trying to access a non-existent variable), skelo-cli should:
-  * **Report the filename of the template and the specific error that occurred.** This might include the line number in the template where the error originated.
+  - **Report the filename of the template and the specific error that occurred.** This might include the line number in the template where the error originated.
   *** Provide a clear error message explaining the runtime issue.**
-  * **Halt execution.** Stop the generation process to avoid incomplete or incorrect files.
+  - **Halt execution.** Stop the generation process to avoid incomplete or incorrect files.

-### General Error Handling Best Practices:
+### General Error Handling Best Practices

-* **Exit Codes:** Use appropriate exit codes to signal success or failure.
+- **Exit Codes:** Use appropriate exit codes to signal success or failure.
 A non-zero exit code indicates an error, allowing scripts and other tools to detect problems.
-* **Consistent Formatting:** Maintain consistent formatting for error messages.
+- **Consistent Formatting:** Maintain consistent formatting for error messages.
 This makes them easier to parse and understand.
 Consider using a standard format like: [ERROR] <filename>:<line number>: <error message>.
-* **User-Friendly Language:** Write clear and concise error messages that explain the issue in a way that's easy for users to understand, even if they are not familiar with the technical details.
+- **User-Friendly Language:** Write clear and concise error messages that explain the issue in a way that's easy for users to understand, even if they are not familiar with the technical details.
 Avoid jargon and overly technical language.

 By following these error handling guidelines, skelo-cli can provide a robust and user-friendly experience, making it easier for developers to create and maintain their Docusaurus documentation.